css-tweaks/anilist-css-tweaks/README.md

 ## 🐞 Beta
 This theme includes a beta image which can be installed [here](https://github.com/Matewoo/anilist-css-tweaks/raw/main/beta-version/anilist-tweaks-beta.user.css).
 Please keep in mind that this version could potentially not work as intended.
 If you have problems with the beta verisons please use the stable releases.

-## 🆕 What's new in v.0.2.0?
+## 🆕 What's new in v.0.2.1?
-1. Removed egg shape from covers on profile pages.
-2. Added border radius on covers on profile pages.
-3. Removed margin between status and activity entry.
+1. The small dropdown menu for quick actions on covers got a massive design update.
+2. The small status setter dropdown menu got a similar design change as well.
+3. Both menus now have light mode support.
+4. There is now an implementation for accent colors for additional elements on profile pages.
+They'll change dynamically with your AniList settings.
+5. Color implementation for background colors.
+They'll change dynamically with your AniList settings.
+Light mode will be supported.
+6. Firefox scrollbar integration got removed.
+7. Small improvements.

 ## 🌟 Features
 1. Removes all scrollbars on Anilist.
 (Chromium)
+2. New design for various elements.
-2. New border radii for screen elements.
+3. New border radii for screen elements.
 4. Better margins.
 5. Better use of accent colors, which change with your Anilist settings.
 (Currently problems with Firefox)